 Tents must be weighted and no staking is allowed.

 Electricity is provided for an additional fee for those teams who indicate so upon paid entry.
-We will have more details closer to the date of the event, but electricity in the past was a $50 fee.
 At any time, BreakFest has the right to restrict teams’ electrical usage to 1200W based on demand.

 Electricity will not be connected to your area until you have checked-in at the Judging Tent upon load-in.